 So just to clarify, you MUST be an EMPLOYEE to be covered by the Act.

 Although this Act covers most workers employed in BC, there are certain sectors that have alternate provisions, such as, high technology, agriculture, taxis, oil and gas, etc. Fact sheets for these sectors are available through the Labour Canada website.

 The Employment Standards Act is very involved and details all aspects of employee entitlement and employer liability.
 If we were to write about all of it, we think it would be a book and not a blog.
 So, we have outlined some of the key points that we think every employer AND every employee should know.

-MINIMUM WAGE: Currently, in BC, the minimum wage is $13.85 per hour for regular employees (effective June 1, 2019; set to increase to $14.60 and $15.20 per hour on June 1, 2020 and 2021 respectively).
+Currently, in BC, the minimum wage is $14.60 (announced to be $15.20 per hour on June 1, 2021).
 This wage applies to all employees; hourly, salary, commission or incentive based.
 If you are paying employees by commissions, salaries or piece rates, the amount of pay must be at least equivalent to minimum wage.

 What does this mean?
 If their commission is less than minimum wage based on the number of hours worked, you must pay the minimum wage.
 If their commission is higher, then you disregard the minimum wage rate.